Leopard 2: ISAF/OEF

 In October 2007, Denmark deployed Leopard 2A5 DKs in support of operations in southern Afghanistan.
-The Danish tank unit, drawn from the first battalion of the Jydske Dragonregiment (Jutland Dragoons Regiment), was equipped with three tanks and one M113 armored personnel carrier, with an armoured recovery vehicle and another tank kept in reserve.
+The Danish tank unit, drawn from the first battalion of the Jydske Dragonregiment (Jutland Dragoons Regiment), was equipped with three tanks and one M113 armoured personnel carrier, with an armoured recovery vehicle and another tank kept in reserve.
 The Danish version of the Leopard 2A5 is fitted with Swedish-made Barracuda camouflage mats that limit the absorption of solar heat, thus reducing infrared signature and interior temperature.
-It also has a conventional driver's seat bolted on the floor of the tank, whereas in the Canadian 2A6M (as part of the mine-protection package) the driver's seat has been replaced by a "dynamic safety seat", which is a parachute-harness like an arrangement that the driver wears around his hip.
+It also has a conventional driver's seat bolted on the floor of the tank, whereas in the Canadian 2A6M (as part of the mine-protection package) the driver's seat has been replaced by a "dynamic safety seat", which is a parachute-harness like arrangement that the driver wears around his hip.
 This way, the driver does not have any contact with the hull except on the pedals and is out of the shockwave area of exploding land mines or IEDs.

 In January 2008, Danish tanks halted a flanking manoeuvre by Taliban forces near the Helmand River by providing gunfire in support of Danish and British infantry from elevated positions.
 On 26 February 2008, a Danish Leopard 2 was hit by an explosive device, damaging one track.
 No one was injured and the tank returned to camp on its own for repairs.
 The first fatality suffered by a crew operating a Leopard 2 happened on 25 July 2008.
 A Danish Leopard 2A5 hit an IED in Helmand Province.
 The vehicle was able to continue 200 m before it halted.
 Three members of the four-man crew were able to escape even though wounded, but the driver was stuck inside.
-On-site treatment by Danish medics could not save him.
+Onsite treatment by Danish medics could not save him.
 The vehicle was towed to Forward Operating Base (FOB) Attal and then later to FOB Armadillo for investigation and possible redeployment.
 During the same contact with Taliban forces, a second tank was caught in an explosion but none of the crew were wounded.